-CLOSING IN FEBRUARY 2017: Even though Noma is no longer in the number one position on the 50 Best List, it’s still an incredible experience worth traveling for.
-Especially now because Executive Chef René Redzepi plans to close the restaurant in February 2017 and reinvent it as an urban farm.
+Even though Noma has changed and reopened its restaurant, and it’s still an incredible experience worth traveling for.
+Executive Chef René Redzepi reinvented the restaurant as an urban farm, and they feature dishes based on season.
 Noma is known for using ingredients foraged from the nearby forests and shores, arranged in dishes that are completely unexpected and innovative, like the burst of citrus flavor derived from the ants that are featured in one of the courses.

 Test Kitchen in Cape Town, South Africa

 As if you need more reasons to visit Cape Town, tucked away in a renovated industrial building, the Test Kitchen is an unassuming gem decorated in a simple South African decor with metal, steel, reclaimed wood and other natural elements through out the space.
 The kitchen is tiny, but Chef Luke Dale-Roberts and his team produce creative plates of delicious food, much of which is presented in theatrical ways on handmade plates and bowls.
-As the World’s 50 Best website puts it, “Take his ‘TK Concrete Ball’ for instance, which sees Mozambican langoustine cooked inside a concrete ball at the table over burning star anise before being served with herbed Nicola potato and mussel salad, scallops and Spanish cucumber medley and champagne velouté.”
+The ‘TK Concrete Ball’ for instance, which sees Mozambican langoustine cooked inside a concrete ball at the table over burning star anise before being served with herbed Nicola potato and mussel salad, scallops and Spanish cucumber medley and champagne velouté.”